 These are the proximity sensor and the light sensor.

 The smartphone comes with a 20MP front shooter for selfies.
 Meizu has customized the smallest front camera in the world since its forehead is 7mm long.
-The world’s smallest front camera enables the flagship to own this ultra-narrow design on its forehead.
+The world’s smallest front camera lets the phone own this ultra-narrow design on its forehead.

-This phone features a 12MP and a 20MP dual camera setup on the rear.
-Besides, it also utilizes the loop LED to bring a better picture-taking effect.
-In the meantime, it adopts the Sony IMX380 and the IMX350 sensors, which can provide triple lossless zoom and bokeh effects.
+This phone features a 12MP and 20MP dual camera setup on the rear.
+It also utilizes the loop LED to improve picture quality.
+Meanwhile, it adopts the Sony IMX380 and IMX350 sensors, which can provide triple lossless zoom and bokeh effects.
 The Meizu 15 also uses the IMX380 sensor.
-With the IMX380 sensor and Snapdragon 845 ISP, the flagship can bring an excellent picture-taking effect.
+The phone can provide excellent picture quality with the IMX380 sensor and Snapdragon 845 SoC.

 After the teardown, I found that the Meizu 16 boasts excellent workmanship and good components inside, the design on heat dissipation in particular.
 As for the heat dissipation design, a layer of copper foil is placed on the middle frame, the PCBs are covered by graphite stickers, and the thermal grease is applied to the CPU.
 In the meantime, it also adopts a heat pipe to dissipate the heat.
 In addition, the phone’s stack design inside is used to reduce the thickness of the phone body so as to deliver a good hand feel.
-In general, the Meizu 16 is worthwhile to buy with regard to its workmanship and components since it is priced at CNY2699 (approximately $391).
+The Meizu 16 is worth buying because of its workmanship and components since it is priced at CNY 2699 ($391).

 More Meizu phones teardown: